Below we outline major parts of a business plan that makes an impact with our funders.

 4.2 Competitive Strength Comparison

-4.5 Technology – Using or adapting green, efficient technology?
+4.4 Technology – Using or adapting green, efficient technology?
 Long lifecycle, opportunities to recycle.
 Parts to repair or addon features

 5.0 Market Analysis Summary and Research

-Market analysis is another integral part of the business plan structure and can be taken in three distinct accounts.
+Market analysis is another integral part of the business plan structure and can be taken in four distinct accounts.
 It is a method used

 - By investors to look at the market which can determine whether there is a trend and how your company is innovate in its approach in order to make investment decisions.

 - By marketers to analyze the target market of their clients and determine the best courses of action to take to improve sales and profitability.